Yasmin Qureshi: Political career

 At the age of 16, Qureshi joined the Labour Party and became active in local politics.
 She stood, unsuccessfully, for Labour in the London constituency of Brent East in 2005.
 She was elected at the 2010 general election in the safe Labour seat of Bolton South East.

 She was elected in 2010 with 18,782 votes and 47.4% of the vote and has since achieved higher vote tallies and vote proportions in the following elections with an improved 25,676 votes and 60.7% vote share in 2017.
 In 2010, Qureshi, Rushanara Ali and Shabana Mahmood, elected at the same time, became Britain's first female Muslim MPs.
 Qureshi is also the first woman to be elected as the Member of Parliament for Bolton South East.

 Qureshi has served on a number of Committees in her time in parliament.
 From her entry into parliament in 2010 until 2015 she was on the Justice Committee.
 From 2013 to 2015 she was part of the Home Affairs Committee.
 Following the 2015 election she was on the Foreign Affairs Committee.
 In early October 2016, Qureshi was appointed as a Shadow Minister for Justice by Labour leader Jeremy Corbyn.

 From 2014 to 2015 Qureshi was on the Committee scrutinising the High Speed Rail (HS2) project.
 She sought to scrutinise impacts and costing of the controversial project in light of concerns over its slow progress and high cost.
 She stated that "it is important that the Department for Transport and the Secretary of State address these concerns fully in order that people can have confidence in the HS2 project", and highlighted how the benefits of HS2 needed to be felt by those in the North as well as the South: “there needs to be clarity and transparency over value for money and the benefits to the rest of the country, not just London".

 Following Keir Starmer's election as Labour leader, Qureshi was appointed as Shadow Minister for International Development.
 On 15 November 2023, she resigned from the frontbench to vote for an SNP motion demanding a ceasefire in Gaza.

+In 2024, Qureshi was appointed as Chair of the Westminster Foundation for Democracy.
+Qureshi was also appointed to the NATO Parliamentary Assembly and was given the role of UK Trade Envoy to Egypt.